 A few ways that families can combat their food related carbon footprint is by reducing the amount of meat and dairy products in your diet.
 Planning meals and finding ways to use leftovers is a great way to reduce waste.
 You can turn your chicken leftovers from Sunday dinner into a great Monday pie, or use any stale bread to make a ham and cherry tomato bread and butter bake.

-This year saw air pollution reach dangerously high levels as a cross-party committee of MPs declared the issue a public health emergency.
+This year saw air pollution reach dangerously high levels.
+As a cross-party committee of MPs declared the issue a public health emergency.
 Data collected by the government shows that air pollution causes 40,000 to 50,000 premature deaths every year, and many more develop lung and asthma problems because of it.
 Hopping on a plane may seem cheaper than it’s ever been, but short-haul flights contribute disproportionately to emissions.
-Moreover, travelling by car makes up 22% of Co2 production in the UK, despite this, car sales in recent years reached an all time high.
+Moreover, travelling by car makes up 22% of Co2 production in the UK.
+Despite this, car sales in recent years reached are at an all time high.
 It therefore seems that despite dangers to our health, we rely on cars more than ever.

 Kicking the Habit: Vaping Over Cigarettes

 If you’re a smoker, vaping is a great way to minimize your carbon footprint and improve your health in the process.
 Vaping has been proven to be 95% less harmful than smoking.
 Whereas cigarettes contain over 4000 chemicals, most e-liquids contain only four.
-Vaping would therefore help kick your habit and decrease your cigarette induced carbon footprint.
+Vaping would help you to kick the habit and decrease your cigarette induced carbon footprint.

 Savings at Home

 There are a number of really easy and effective ways of reducing your carbon footprint at home.
-When it comes to laundry, wait until you have a full load to put a wash on and try washing your clothes at a cooler temperature.
+When it comes to laundry, wait until you have a full load and try washing your clothes at a cooler temperature.
 This will both save on energy and keep water waste at an all time low.
-You should also make sure to turn all of the lights off when you leave a room as the UK wastes £170 million a year by leaving lights on unnecessarily.
+You should also make sure to turn all of the lights off when you leave a room.
+In the UK this wastes £170 million a year by leaving lights on unnecessarily.
 In terms of heating, adjusting the temperature in your home by just one degree can save you 10% on your energy use over a year.
 This is both a great saving for you and a great help for the planet.
 You could also try setting a timer for your heating or cooling systems, so that they are not on unnecessarily when you aren’t at home.

 If you haven’t already, think about switching your statements from paper to electronic.
 If every US household received electronic statements we could save 18.5 million trees, 2.2 billion tons of greenhouse gases and 1.7 billion pounds of solid waste every year.